 A high pressure system centred over northwestern Victoria will drift eastwards during Sunday and Monday to reach the central Tasman Sea by Tuesday.
 A cold front will move across Bass Strait later on Sunday followed by another front which will reach far western Victoria late on Monday.
 This front will cross the remainder of the State on Tuesday as a weak high pressure system develops over the Bight.
 Yet another cold front is expected to cross Bass Strait late Wednesday and early Thursday with a high pressure ridge developing over northern Victoria during Thursday.

-Forecast for the rest of Thursday
+Forecast for the rest of Sunday

 Fire Danger - Low-Moderate

-UV Alert from 9:20 am to 5:20 pm, UV Index predicted to reach 11 [Extreme]
+UV Alert from 10:40 am to 2:20 pm, UV Index predicted to reach 4 [Moderate]

 Cloudy.
-Isolated showers developing during the afternoon and evening.
-Winds northerly 15 to 25 km/h tending north to northwesterly 25 to 35 km/h during the morning then shifting southwesterly 15 to 20 km/h during the afternoon.
-Overnight temperatures falling to around 14 with daytime temperatures reaching the mid to high 20s.
+Scattered showers until evening.
+Winds northwesterly 25 to 35 km/h turning southwesterly 15 to 20 km/h during the morning then becoming light during the afternoon.
+Overnight temperatures falling to around 10 with daytime temperatures reaching around 19.

-The next routine forecast will be issued at 4:15 pm EDT Thursday.
+The next routine forecast will be issued at 4:15 pm EST Sunday.